 DAY 4- Kanab, Utah → Toadstools + White Pocket

-We started the day out by heading to the trailhead to hike to “Toadstools”.
+We started the day out by heading to the trail-head to hike to “Toadstools”.
 This is a short and easy hike with views of the toadstool-mushroom shaped hoodoo rock formations!
-Given that we did this hike with a baby, I think most people will find this hike very manageable!
+Given that we did this hike with a baby, most people will find it very manageable!